apache/incubator-heron/website/README.md

 1. Navigate to the `website` folder
 2. Run `npm install`
-3. Run `npm run build` (this will build all of the necessary static assets, i.e.
-   CSS, Javascript, etc.)
+3. Run `make build-static-assets` (this will build all of the necessary static assets, i.e. CSS, Javascript, etc.)

 ## Building the Docs Locally